leandrolasnor/challenge-chart-plot/README.md

 ## The challenge

 The proposed problem is to transform text into **JSON** in structured data.
-We call the already structured data of "***events***", which are read by the chart for later plotting.
+We call the already structured "***events***" data, which are read by the chart for later plotting.
 At the end of the process it is expected to obtain a graphic illustration of the reported data.

 ## Implements application

-The construction of the application was based on the `"react": "^16.8.5"`, through **create-react-app**.
-There is no special reason that I instead choose this version.
-Some architecture techniques were used to order the calls of evolution of the state of the application.
+The construction of the application was based on `"react": "^16.8.5"`, through **create-react-app**.
+There was no special reason for choosing this version.
+Some architecture techniques were used to order the state evolution calls of the application.
 Redux is the key tool of this application.
-Alongside :heart:**Redux**, an array of other dependencies were included in the project with the goal of bringing the application more robust.
+Alongside :heart:**Redux**, an array of other dependencies were included in the project with the goal of making the application more robust.

 #*eslint****airbnb*** :ok_hand: